When to apply

 Apply to graduate as soon as possible

 Most people want to graduate as soon as they can.
-If that’s your plan, then make sure to apply by your final teaching period (semester, trimester, term).
+If that’s your plan, make sure to apply by your final teaching period.
 You don't need to wait until you get your results.
 In fact, it could be too late to apply if your results arrive after graduation applications close.

 Your application won't be processed until you’re course completed.